jzohrab/learn_chef_vagrant/README.md

 ## Shutdown

+Note: see the [Vagrant
+documentation](https://docs.vagrantup.com/v2/getting-started/teardown.html)
+for details on shutting down VMs.

-Use `vagrant [halt|suspend|destroy]` to stop, depending on how you want to shut down.
-See the [Vagrant documentation](https://docs.vagrantup.com/v2/getting-started/teardown.html) for details.
+Use `vagrant [halt|suspend|destroy] workstation` to stop your workstation VM, depending on how you want to shut down.

-Using `chef destroy` will *not* delete any recipes or cookbooks you're editing in the `chef-repo/`.
+Using `vagrant destroy workstation` will *not* delete any recipes or cookbooks you're editing in the `chef-repo/`.

+Since provisioning the Chef server VM takes a while, you may wish to only use `vagrant halt server` for the server VM.